 The board does not intend to bring any other matter before the annual meeting and does not know of any other matters that are to be presented for action at the annual meeting.
-However, if any other matter does properly come before the annual meeting or any adjournment or postponement thereof, the proxies will be voted in accordance with the discretion of the person or persons voting the proxies.
+However, if any other matter does properly come before the annual meeting or any adjournment(s) or postponement(s) thereof, the proxies will be voted in accordance with the discretion of the person or persons voting the proxies.